Azure/azure-sdk/docs/ReviewProcess.md

 We expect all Azure SDKs to go through rigorous APIs reviews similar to those conducted for all .NET APIs.
 It's critical that the review is conducted early enough to allow time for fixes, and sometimes significant API redesign based on the review feedback.
-If you have never not participated in Azure SDK API review, we recommend that you schedule a pre-review (consulting session) before you start working on the APIs.
+If you have never participated in Azure SDK API review, we recommend that you schedule a pre-review (consulting session) before you start working on the APIs.

 Note: Azure SDK Reviews are not REST API (nor swagger) reviews.
 We review language-specific SDK APIs.